svgurlahosur/svgurlahosur.github.io/_posts/2024-01-16-convolutional-neural-network-2.md

 Now, we shall create an instance/object of a class Network as model representing the neural network architecture, such as the number of layers, types of layers, initial weights, bias, and kernel/filter values for all the layers.

-Then we use nn.CrossEntropyLoss() loss function to create a variable criterion.
+Then we use  ["nn.CrossEntropyLoss()"](https://pytorch.org/docs/stable/generated/torch.nn.CrossEntropyLoss.html) loss function to create a variable criterion.
 The Cross-Entropy Loss is commonly used for classification problems where the goal is to minimize the difference between predicted class probabilities and the true class labels.
 We also create an instance of the Adam optimizer for updating the model's parameters during training to minimize the defined loss with a learning rate of 0.001.

 Finally, we check for the availability of a GPU, and if a GPU is available, the device is set to "cuda"; otherwise, it defaults to "cpu" and moves the entire net model to the specified device.
 If a GPU is available, this step enables the model to leverage GPU acceleration during training, significantly speeding up the computations.